 What organs are affected?

-But tuberculosis can also affect other parts of your body, including your kidneys, spine or brain.
-When TB occurs outside your lungs, symptoms vary according to the organs involved.
+Tuberculosis can also affect other parts of your body, including your kidneys, spine or brain.
+When TB occurs outside your lungs, signs and symptoms vary according to the organs involved.
 For example, tuberculosis of the spine may give you back pain, and tuberculosis in your kidneys might cause blood in your urine.

 When to see a doctor